-- a.
-After completing one year of service, all permanent employees of the Commonwealth who become parents through childbirth or formal adoption or placement of a child with an employee for foster care shall be granted up to six months of parental leave without pay with benefits upon request on a rolling twelve month year basis, provided the employee has at least 1250 hours of actual work time within the twelve months preceding the commencement of the leave.
+a.
+After completing one year of service, all permanent employees of the Commonwealth who become parents through childbirth or formal adoption or placement of a child with an employee for foster care shall be granted up to six months of parental leave without pay with benefits upon request on a rolling twelve month year basis, provided the employee has at least 1250 hours of actual work time within the twelve months preceding the commencement of the leave (900 hours for permanent part-time employees).
 Leave under this Section may be approved on an intermittent or reduced-time basis during the first twelve weeks of absence.
-After twelve weeks of absence, whether taken intermittently, on a reduced-time basis, or continuously, subsequent leaves in the rolling twelve month year shall not be approved for periods less than two consecutive weeks. - b.
-One aggregate six month entitlement of leave without pay with benefits will be provided for parental leave without pay used under Section 1.a., sick leave without pay used under Article 17, Section 6a, and family care leave without pay used under Article 47, Section 1.
-Leave used under these Articles will be deducted from the six month entitlement and run concurrently.
+After twelve weeks of absence, subsequent leaves may be approved on a reduced-time basis; subsequent leaves taken intermittently or continuously in the rolling twelve month year shall not be approved for periods less than two consecutive weeks.
+For eligible permanent part time employees, both the six month and 12 week entitlements provided by this Subsection will be prorated based on the employee's percentage of full-time regular hours worked.

+b.
+One aggregate six month entitlement of leave without pay with benefits will be provided for parental leave without pay used under Section 1.a., sick leave without pay used under Article 17, Section 6.a., and family care leave without pay used under Article 47, Section 1.
+Leave used under these Articles, as well as military exigency leave used under Article 17, Section 12, will be deducted from the six month entitlement and run concurrently.

-- c.
-After the employee has used an aggregate of six months of leave without pay with benefits under this Section, Article 17, Section 6a, and/or Article 47, Section 1, the Employer is not required to grant subsequent leave without pay with benefits until such time that the employee again becomes eligible for some portion of the six month entitlement under the rolling twelve month year, provided that the employee has at least 1250 hours of actual work time within the twelve month period preceding commencement of the leave. - d.
+c.
+After the employee has used an aggregate of six months of leave without pay with benefits under this Section, Article 17, Section 6.a., Article 47, Section 1, and/or military exigency leave under Article 17, Section 12, the Employer is not required to grant subsequent leave without pay with benefits until such time that the employee again becomes eligible for some portion of the six month entitlement under the rolling twelve month year, provided that the employee has at least 1250 hours of actual work time within the twelve month period preceding commencement of the leave (900 hours for permanent part-time employees).

+d.
 Upon request of the employee, an extension of up to an additional six months of leave without pay shall be granted.
 The extension shall be without benefits and shall be contiguous to the termination of the initial six months of leave without pay with benefits.
-It shall not be used on an intermittent or reduced-time basis. - e.
-The continuation of benefits under this Section is subject to the employee's payment of any required employee contribution under Article 25, Section 3. - Section 2.
+It shall not be used on an intermittent or reduced-time basis.

+e.
+The continuation of benefits under this Section is subject to the employee's payment of any required employee contribution under Article 25, Section 3.

+Section 2.
 After completing one year of service, a UC Claims Intermittent Intake Interviewer in the Department of Labor and Industry who has 1250 hours of actual work time within the twelve-months preceding the commencement of leave shall be eligible for parental leave in accordance with this Article with the following modifications: